akshrasharma2666/Configure-webserver-inside-docker-container-using-Ansible/README.md

 In above task, You have to create an Ansible playbook that will retrieve newContainer IP and update the inventory.
 So that further Configuration of Webserver could be done inside that Container.(Task-14.2)

-Hint:- Use Blockinfile module and
+Hint:- Use blockinfile module and lineinfile module
        Use customize docker image(your own customize docker image)

 Output check by: https://baseOS_public_ip:exposePort/html_page